What Is an Irrevocable Living Trust?

 This kind of legal document can be directly contrasted with a revocable living trust.
 As you may have guessed, a revocable living trust grants the trust maker the ability to change or dissolve its terms so long as they are mentally capable.

 Our Irrevocable Living Trust Attorneys May Be Able to Help You

 What Is a Living Trust?

 Living trusts of both varieties provide an alternative to a last will and testament.
-Under the right circumstances, living trusts will provide certain advantages simply not possible with a will.
+Under the right circumstances, living trusts provide certain advantages unavailable with a will.

 - Unlike a will, living trusts avoid the probate process.
-This often means a quicker distribution of the deceased’s assets because the courts are not involved.
-It also may mean conserving money, as no probate fees will be taken out of the estate.
+Consequently, this often means a quicker distribution of the deceased’s assets.
+That is because it does not involve the courts.
+It also may mean conserving money because the estate does not pay out probate fees.

 - Living trusts also provide privacy.
-Whereas wills become public record after one’s death, living trusts remain private.
-Additionally, all asset distribution carried out according to a living trust remains a private affair as well.
+Wills become public record after one’s death.
+However, living trusts remain private.
+Additionally, when you distribute the assets according to a living trust, you can keep it private affair.